iamdevonbutler/mongorules/README.md

 - Array of arrays of values/objects: same as *array of values*; however, the default value should include both arrays. e.g. "[ ['value'] ]",  "[ [{name:'value'}] ]", or "[ [] ]"

+*Edge case example: if the value = null, required = false, notNull = true - the default value will be set.*

 ### The 'type' and 'dateFormat' properties